Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Dogs who aren't very playful or social to start with, or dogs who are aging and have less mobility, will struggle if a puppy keeps on pestering them.
 They may try to move away, but the puppy keeps on going thinking it's all a fun game.
 Not the type of "retirement," older dogs were likely wishing for!

 Does your older dog attack your puppy when your puppy gets too close to his food, a favorite toy, a resting place or you?
 If so, your older dog may be resource guarding.

 Resource guarding, as the name implies, takes place when a dog is protective of things they perceive as valuable.
 Freezing, growling and showing teeth are distance-increasing behaviors of dogs who are uncomfortable with another dog getting too close to their perceived belonging and it's their way of sending them away.

-Adult dogs usually know better to not approach another dog who is eating, has a toy or is sleeping (unless he's looking for trouble), but puppies are socially-illiterate beings that need to learn more about body language, giving space and respecting social boundaries.
+Adult dogs usually know better than to approach another dog who is eating, has a toy or is sleeping (unless he's looking for trouble), but puppies are socially-illiterate beings that need to learn more about body language, giving space and respecting social boundaries.

 A Puppy License Expiring

 As mentioned, in general, older dogs grant puppies a puppy license, but these licenses also tend to expire as the puppy matures.
 As puppies grow, they are expected to learn more about respecting certain boundaries and responding to certain social cues and postures.

 However, it is also true that, as puppies grow and reach doggy adolescence (which, in most dogs starts around the age of six months), they can also turn into bullies and start engaging in pushy behaviors.
 More conflict down the road may be expected as they reach social maturity around the age of 12 to 36 months of age.